-This can give a break or provide some support if a carer is away.
-Respite care can mean someone comes to stay in the home or the person with dementia stays temporarily in a care home.
+This can give both you and your carer a break, or provide you with some support if your carer is away.
+Respite care can mean someone comes to stay in your home or you can stay temporarily in a care home.